creviceapp/creviceapp/readme.markdown

 ## Core API

 ### ExecutionContext
-`@when` clause and `@do` clause take a function as it's argument, and the function takes an `ExecutionContext` as it's argument.
+`@when` and `@do` clause take an argument of a function, and the function takes an argument of an `ExecutionContext`.
-An `ExecutionContext` will be generated each time gestures started, and the same instance of it will be given to the functions of `@when` and `@do` to guarantee that these functions will be executed on the same context.
+An `ExecutionContext` will be generated each time a gesture started, and the same instance will be passed to the actions of `@when` and `@do` to guarantee that these actions to be executed on the same context.

 #### Properties